ampleforth/AIPs/AIPs/aip-5.md

 <img src="https://assets.fragments.org/aip/sigmoid_basic.png" alt="drawing" width="380"/>

-It also features shaping parameters that determine the location of lower / upper horizontal asymptotes, and the slope of the curve around its origin.
+It also has shaping parameters that determine the location of lower / upper horizontal asymptotes, and the slope of the curve around its origin.

 ```
 L = lower asymptote